MoaviaMahmood/sql_data_warehouse_project/README.md

-# Data warehouse and Analytics Project
+# Data Warehouse and Analytics Project

 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
 Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.
 ---

 ## Project Overview
 This project involves: